jingying0827/aed-marvl/README.md

 ## Execution Instruction
 - Colone the 'csiem-marvl' repository onto local computer
 - Open Matlab (version 2020 or later versions), go to ‘csiem-marvl’ folder and enter ‘addpath(genpath('./'))’ to add the tools/libraries;
-- Go to ‘csiem-marvl\{your project}\’ path, edit the ‘MARVL.m’ to configure the plots;
+- Go to ‘csiem-marvl/{your project}/’ path, edit the ‘MARVL.m’ to configure the plots;
-- Run ‘run_AEDmarvl('./MARVL.m','matlab')’, or ‘run_AEDmarvl('./MARVL.m','yaml')’ if you wish to use YAML style configuration
+- Under the ‘csiem-marvl/{your project}/’ path, enter ‘run_AEDmarvl('./MARVL.m','matlab')’, or ‘run_AEDmarvl('./MARVL.m','yaml')’ if you wish to use YAML style configuration